 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Niger has highly positive net exports in the international trade of uranium or thorium ores and concentrates under the ores, slag and ash product category.
+Niger has highly positive net exports in the international trade under the oil seeds product category.

 Below are exports from Niger that result in the greatest negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Niger’s goods trail Nigerien importer spending on foreign products.